bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme:  -->

 ### Modifiers that require a second step to add an adjuster
-> swatch, radio buttons, drop-down, rectangle list, product list, product list with images, and checkbox
+> Swatch, radio button, drop-down, rectangle list, product list, product list with images, and checkbox.

 </div>
 </div>